mlund/virial/README.md

 # virial.py
-Script to fit the tail of the radial distribution functions to a model potential and to calculate the resulting virial coefficient and/or Kirkwood-Buff integrals (todo).
+Script to fit the tail of radial distribution functions to arbitrary model potentials and to calculate the resulting virial coefficient and/or Kirkwood-Buff integrals (todo).

 ## Usage

-All options can be viewed from the command line by typing `virial.py -h` which will give something like this,
+All options can be viewed from the command line by typing `virial.py -h`:

 ~~~~
 usage: virial.py [-h] [-z z1 z2] [-a a1 a2] [-mw mw1 mw2] [-lB lB] [-D D]